swimos/swimos-docs/src/_guides/kafka-ingestion.md

 There is no single all-purpose design to message broker ingestion.
 We will first build the common case solution, where:

-- Kafka consumption and business logic coexist within a single Swim server process
+- Kafka consumption and business logic coexist within a single Swim server
-- The runtime for Kafka consumption is itself implemented as Web Agents
+- The runtime for Kafka consumption is itself a Web Agent

 Afterward, we will discuss how to fine-tune the solution to satisfy various types of sizing demands.